aerospike/aerospike-client-python/doc/aerospike.rst

                     * :meth:`~aerospike.Client.batch_write`
                     * :meth:`~aerospike.Client.batch_operate` if there is at least one write-type operation.
-This will be applied instead of the client config's `"batch"` oplicy.
+This will be applied instead of the client config's `"batch"` policy.
                     * :meth:`~aerospike.Client.batch_apply`
                     * :meth:`~aerospike.Client.batch_remove`